We need to talk, G2 Crowd. Because this is not okay.

 G2 Crowd, today you single handedly shattered that trust.

-This morning, you took it upon yourself to email many of my users.
+This morning, without ever speaking with me or my team, you took it upon yourself to email many of my users.
 I don’t know exactly how many, but my guess is a lot.
 This is the email you sent:

 Hi <Honey Customer Name>,